-- Please be considerate of others!!! - You must currently be attending HBU to use the computer lab.
+- Please be considerate of others! - You must be a currently enrolled HBU student to use the computer lab.
 Your HBU ID card or SS# is necessary to have access to the lab. - You are allowed to enter the lab up to five occurrences per quarter without your HBU ID card.
-NOTE IEI students must always show their IDs with current quarterly stickers on the back to enter the lab.
+NOTE IEI students must always show their IDs with current quarterly stickers on the back to enter the lab. - Do not load any software, games, inappropriate material, etc. on computers. - Keep food, drink, and all containers outside the computer lab. - Whisper when talking to classmates. - Turn phones on vibrate or silent.
+Talk on your cell phone outside the lab.

-Please:

-- do not load any software, games, inappropriate material, etc. on computers; - keep food, drink and all containers outside the computer lab; - · whisper when talking to classmates; - turn phones on vibrate or silent.
-Talk on your cell phone outside the lab; - · do not move or unplug any lab equipment; - · sit in chairs only; - wait for the Lab Assistant to take your ID before entering the lab; - when exiting, wait at the Lab Assistant desk for your ID ... do not take your ID card from the Lab Assistant's holder; - wait in hallway for the next available computer when both labs are full; - do not use lab equipment for non-class purposes;

-As a courtesy to those waiting for a computer, please do not leave the computer idle for more than five minutes.
-You may be asked to let another use your idle computer.
+- Do not move or unplug any lab equipment. - · Sit in chairs provided. - Wait for the lab assistant to take your ID before entering the lab. - When exiting, wait at the lab assistant's desk for your ID to be returned. - Wait in hallway for the next available computer when both labs are full. - Do not use lab equipment for non-class purposes. - As a courtesy to those waiting for a computer, please do not leave the computer idle for more than five minutes.
+You may be asked to let another student use your idle computer.